 Key Work Steps Hazards/Potential Hazards Safe Practices 4D) Slips/Trips/Falls Wear slip resistant footwear preferably laced boots with a minimum 8" high upper and non-skid soles for ankle support and traction.
 Pay attention to where you place your feet Slow down and use extra caution around logs, rocks, and animal holes.
-Extremely steep slopes (&gt;50%) can be hazardous under wet or dry conditions; consider an alternate route.
+Extremely steep slopes (&gt;50%) can be hazardous under we or dry conditions; consider an alternate route.
 Site SHSO will inspect the entire work area to identify and mark hazards.
 Clear area of trip hazards; mark or barricade those that cannot be moved; Use caution when walking around excavated areas Stay back at least 5 feet from excavated areas Use caution when walking on or around loose soil.
-5. Oversight during drilling, 5A) Heavy Equipment/ Vehicles Be aware of surroundings.
+Be aware of surroundings.
 Avoid muddy areas if possible.
-Spotters will be used when backing up trucks and heavy equipment and when moving equipment. or construction operations Ground personnel in the vicinity of vehicles or heavy equipment operations will be within the view of the operator at all times.
+5. Oversight during drilling, or construction operations 5A) Heavy Equipment/ Vehicles Be aware of surroundings.
+Avoid muddy areas it possible.
+Spotters will be used when backing up trucks and heavy equipment and when moving equipment.
+Ground personnel in the vicinity of vehicles or heavy equipment operations will be within the view of the operator at all times.
 Ground personnel will be aware of the swing radius and maintain an adequate buffer zone.
 Ground personnel will not stand directly behind heavy equipment when it is in operation.
 Personnel are prohibited from riding on the buckets, or elsewhere on the equipment except for designated seats with proper seat belts or lifts specifically designed to carry workers.
-Ground personnel will stay clear of all suspended loads.
-Ground personnel will wear high visibility vests Eye contact with operators will be made before approaching equipment.
+Ground personnel will wear high visibility vests Ground personnel will wear high visibility vests Eye contact with operators will be made before approaching equipment.
 5B) Eye Injury Wear appropriate safety glasses (tinted for sun).
 Watch where you walk, especially around trees and brush with protruding limbs.
-5C) Foot Injury Wear steel toed boots Wear insulated steel toed boots during winter Ensure shoes/boots have good traction Pay attention to where you place your feet, especially when walking on uneven terrain 5D) Head Injury Wear hardhat Do not walk or work under scaffolding or other elevated work unless there are guardrails and toeboards in place Flag or mark protruding objects at head level 5E) Chemical Hazards See Section 3E above Wash hands and face prior to consumption of food, beverage or tobacco.
+5C) Foot Injury Wear steel toed boots Wear insulated steel toed boots during winter Ensure shoes/boots have good traction Pay attention to where you place your feet, especially when walking on uneven terrain 5D)Head Injury Wear hardhat Do not walk or work under scaffolding or other elevated work unless there are guardrails and toeboards in place Flag or mark protruding objects at head level 5E) Chemical Hazards See Section 3E above Wash hands and face prior to consumption of food, beverage or tobacco.
 5F) Dust - particulates (respiratory) 5G) Overhead Power Lines Use dust suppression methods Stand upwind of point of dust generation See Section 3F above.
-5H) Underground Utilities See Section 3F above.See Section 3G above